Jay Court: Membership

-In September 1789, Washington nominated John Jay as the first Chief Justice and nominated John Rutledge, William Cushing, James Wilson, John Blair Jr., and Robert Harrison as Associate Justices.
+In September 1789, Washington nominated John Jay, who previously served as US Secretary of Foreign Affairs, as the first Chief Justice and nominated John Rutledge, William Cushing, James Wilson, John Blair Jr., and Robert Harrison as Associate Justices.
 All were quickly confirmed by the Senate, with Wilson being the first to take the prescribed oaths of office—on October 5, 1789—and to be fully vested as a member of the Supreme Court.
 Then, after Harrison declined the appointment, Washington appointed James Iredell in 1790.
 Rutledge resigned in 1791 and was replaced by Thomas Johnson, who resigned in 1793.
 Johnson was replaced by William Paterson.

 The justices represented every region of the country, as Washington emphasized geographical balance in making his appointments.
 The Jay Court ended in 1795, when Jay resigned to become Governor of New York.
 Jay was replaced via recess appointment by John Rutledge, though Rutledge was denied confirmation by the Senate.
 Oliver Ellsworth became the third Chief Justice in 1796.